Mate Dravucz to give oral presentation at Greek Stochastics.

 Daniel will lead a Theory & Methods Challenge Fortnight (TMCF) titled Physics-Informed Machine Learning at the Alan Turing Institute in the Summer of 2020.
 Daniel's proposal competed against three other high quality, well-received proposals.

-James Walsh and Dr Theo Damoulas demonstrate the Turing bridge at the LRF Conference 2019.
+James Walsh and Prof Theo Damoulas demonstrate the Turing bridge at the LRF Conference 2019.

 After many hours of work, James and Theo demonstrated the Alan Turing Institute's 3D-printed mini bridge at the Lloyd's Register Foundation Conference 2019.